All tutorials

 This dramatically improves results, so we recommend that you use clipping if possible.

-To improve results even further, set the focus to user’s current location.
-This will make autosuggest return results which are closer to the user.
+To improve results even further, set the Focus to user’s current location.
+This will make AutoSuggest return results which are closer to the user.

-More information about autosuggest, including returned results is available in the what3words REST API documentation.
+More information about AutoSuggest, including returned results is available in the what3words REST API documentation.

 Code example Simple basic call: